 This course will introduce the student to art as a form of communication.
 The focus will be on drawing and the introduction of foundation art techniques.
 The knowledge and skill acquired is related to enhanced assessment and visualization as part of the communication process.
 The course will enable the students to apply a unique mix of skills in project management, understanding of science and breaking medical technologies, as well as the fundamentals of art, animation, design, and Web development.
+The course will enable the student to articulate a unique mix of skills in project management, understanding of science as the fundamentals of art, animation, design, and Web development.
 The course will enable the student to articulate a unique mix of skills in project management, understanding of science and breaking medical technologies, as well as the fundamentals of art, animation, design, and Web development.